rerun-io/rerun/docs/content/getting-started/data-in/rust.md

 and radii.
 Archetypes are just one high-level, convenient way of building such collections of components.
 For advanced use cases, it's possible to add custom components to archetypes, or even log entirely custom sets of components, bypassing archetypes altogether.
-For more information on how the rerun data model works, refer to our section on [Entities and Components](../../concepts/entity-component.md).
+For more information on how the Rerun data model works, refer to our section on [Entities and Components](../../concepts/entity-component.md).

 Notably, the [`RecordingStream::log`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html#method.log) method